 Origins and Aims

-By 1949, the Suffolk Master Thatchers Association had been formed.
+By 1949, the Suffolk Master Thatchers Association had been established.

-In 1988, a regional body covering Norfolk, Suffolk, Essex and Hertfordshire and known as the East Anglian Master Thatcher's Association came into being.
+Then, in 1988, a regional body covering Norfolk, Suffolk, Essex and Hertfordshire and known as the East Anglia Master Thatchers Association came into being.

 The aims of the association are as follows: